 Group Discounts : For booking of 4 or more travellers : Rs.1000/- off per person on the tour amount.

 1. Four exclusive Leopard safaris in open 4WD Gypsies.

 2. On field Wildlife photography tips.

-7. 2N/3D Accommodation at resort in luxury tents on triple sharing.
-Resort: Varawal Leopard Camp or equivalent.
+6. Accommodation at the resort in luxury tents on twin sharing at Varawal Leopard Camp or equivalent.